EpiphanySoft/phylo/Async-vs-Sync.md

 but even with them, asynchronous code will be more complex then the synchronous equivalent.

-So, if you are providing a library (like Phylo), then what?
-Since a library author cannot know if their library will be used in a server context or a command-line tool, such libraries (as with Node's own `fs` module) provide both forms.
+So, if you are providing a library (like **phylo**), then what?
+Since a library author cannot know if their library will be used in a server context or a command-line tool, such libraries (as with Node's own **fs** module) provide both forms.

-When using Phylo, it is best to understand your own context and decide if your life would be simpler, easier and more productive by using synchronous API's.
+When using **phylo**, it is best to understand your own context and decide if your code will be simpler, easier and more maintainable by using synchronous API's.

 If your context does not prevent it, they are certainly the way to go!